 All pupils are encouraged to go on our school trips, including our residential trips.
 Risk assessments and meetings with parents are held to ensure that staff, parents, and pupils feel confident on these trips.
 For pupils with high needs, risk assessments are compulsory, where staff visit the venue beforehand.
-During this visit, the phase leader or SENCO will also attend to ensure that reasonable adaptations can be made for the pupil.
+During this visit, a member of staff from ACPS will also attend to ensure that reasonable adaptations can be made for the pupil.
 This may include; identifying objects/ areas of interest, identifying triggers in environment, creating social stories of the venue, ensuring there is a space to change nappies etc.